Akira (manga): Publication

 Written and illustrated by Katsuhiro Otomo, Akira was serialized biweekly in Kodansha's Young Magazine from December 20, 1982, to June 25, 1990.
-While drawing the manga, Otomo began work on an anime film adaptation, leading to a lengthy break between chapters 87 on April 20, 1987, and 88 on November 21, 1988.
-Otomo agreed to a film adaptation of the work, provided he retained creative control.
-This insistence was based on his experiences working on Harmagedon.
-The film was released theatrically in Japan in July 1988, and followed by limited theatrical releases in various Western territories from 1989 to 1991.
+Otomo agreed to an anime film adaptation of the work, provided he retained creative control.
+This insistence was based on his experiences working on character designs for the 1983 anime Genma Wars: Har-Magedon.
+While working on the Akira anime, Otomo took a lengthy break on the manga, between chapters 87 on April 20, 1987, and 88 on November 21, 1988.
+(The film was released theatrically in Japan in July 1988, and followed by limited theatrical releases in various Western territories from 1989 to 1991.)
 Even when Young Magazine became a weekly publication in 1989, Otomo and Akira retained a biweekly schedule.
 The 120 chapters and more than 2,000 pages were collected and released in six tankōbon volumes by publisher Kodansha between September 21, 1984, and March 23, 1993.

 A five-volume anime comic version created using scenes from the film adaptation was published between August 29 and December 6, 1988, with newly painted covers by Otomo.
 The colored version created for America by Marvel Comics was published in Japan in 12 volumes between October 7, 1988, and September 20, 1996.